 - Explore textures and shapes: Keep searching closets and pantries, and you may find cotton balls that Baby can stretch into fluffy clouds, colorful breakfast cereal shapes just waiting to be turned into a vibrant, one-of-a-kind masterpiece, or nearly empty pasta boxes containing noodles for pasting and painting onto Baby’s latest landscape.

 - Seek out colorful paints, markers, and more: In addition to fun household items, toddlers also express their creativity with more traditional tools like crayons, water-based paints, markers, colored pencils, white glue, and glitter.
-You may discover that Baby is drawn to one medium over another, or that she flits from paints to glitter to crayons – sometimes all in the same creation.
+You may discover that Baby is drawn to one medium over another, or that they flit from paints to glitter to crayons – sometimes all in the same creation.

 The art – and science – of staying safe